View Product Page

 • Bottom right

-simple display options display
+Override default display options

-• Additional geolocation filter: Decide to hide or show notifications to users from certain countries.
+• Additional geolocation filter: decide to hide or show notifications to users from certain countries.

-• Notification visibility on product pages: Either show on all product pages, specific product pages or specific product categories.
+• Notification visibility on product pages: either show it on all product pages, or decide to show/hide the notification on selected products or categories.

 Step 8 – Final result